Uniontown High School (Kansas)

-Uniontown High School is the public high school located in Uniontown, Kansas, United States at 601 E. 5th Street.
-It is operated by Uniontown USD 235 public school district.
-The school mascot is an eagle, and the school colors are black and orange.
+Uniontown High School is the public high school in Uniontown, Kansas, United States.
+It is operated by Uniontown USD 235 public school district and is at 601 E. 5th Street..
+The school mascot is an eagl and the school colors are black and orange.

 History

 The Uniontown High School marching band was selected to perform in President Ronald Reagan's Inaugural Parade on January 21, 1985.